-The major problem with C-3 carry is that you need two hands to do it, and it might therefore be useless if you are jumped at very short distance.
+The major problem with C-3 carry is that you need two hands to do it, and it might, therefore, be useless if you are jumped at a very short distance.
 However, if you opt for C-3 carry, you must *ALWAYS* practice it, and nothing else.
 (Racking the slide on a draw must be a habit that you don’t have to think about.)

 YOU SHOULD ALWAYS INSPECT AND CLEAN YOUR PISTOL, so it is clean and happy, no matter what your chosen mode of carry is.